 Two of the possible places you may end up to try and solve your credit issues are a non-profit credit counselling agency or in a bankruptcy trustee’s office.
-Both of these options have their share of similarities, but they also have quite a few differences.
 The one you choose will depend on several different factors, including your specific financial situation and your ultimate goal regarding your debt.

 What They Do